 2014.
 Models of language evolution and change.
 WIREs Cognitive Science 5:3 ► pp. 281 ff.

 Thomas, Michael S. C., Neil A. Forrester & Angelica Ronald

-This list is based on CrossRef data as of 15 april 2022.
+This list is based on CrossRef data as of 29 january 2024.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.